Roger B. Chaffee: Selection

 In August 1962, Chaffee confided in his family that he had submitted an application for the NASA astronaut training program, and informed his superiors of his desire to train as a test pilot for astronaut status.
 In mid-1962, he was accepted in the initial pool of 1,800 applicants for the third group of NASA astronauts.
 After his naval tour was over, and he had racked up over 1,800 hours of flying time, the Navy offered him the opportunity to continue work on his master's degree.
-In January 1963, he entered the U.S. Air Force Institute of Technology (AFIT) at Wright-Patterson Air Force Base in Dayton, Ohio, to work on his Master of Science degree in reliability engineering.
+In January 1963, he entered the U.S. Air Force Institute of Technology (AFIT) at Wright-Patterson Air Force Base in Dayton, Ohio, of Air University, to work on his Master of Science degree in reliability engineering.

 While at AFIT, Chaffee continued participating in astronaut candidate testing as the pool of candidates dropped to 271 in mid-1963.
 It was noted during testing that he had a very small lung capacity but he used it better than most people with greater capacity.
 On his return from a hunting trip to Fairborn, Ohio, on October 14, 1963, he found a message from NASA in Houston, Texas.
 He called them back, and discovered he had been chosen as an astronaut.
 On October 18, 1963, it was officially announced that he was one of fourteen chosen for NASA's third group of astronauts.
 He said, "I was very pleased with the appointment.
 I've always wanted to fly and perform adventurous flying tasks all my life.
 Ever since the first seven Mercury astronauts were named, I've been keeping my studies up."